-If I receive the vaccine will I still need to mask and wear eye protection and social distance?
+If I receive the vaccine will I still need to mask and social distance?

 2 weeks after their second dose in a 2-dose series (Pfizer-BioNTech or Moderna vaccines)

 2 weeks after a single dose vaccine (Johnson & Johnson)

 If it has been less than 2 weeks since your shot, or if you still need to get your second dose, you are NOT fully protected.